-This blog is geared toward practical solutions, and I certainly have one for you with this post.
+This blog is geared toward practical solutions, and I certainly have one, a roof cleaning solution, for you with this article.
 We had a new roof done on our house approximately ten years ago and, for a long time, it looked great.
 As the years went by, it started developing streaks and black mold on the roof shingles on the shady side of the house.

 Understandably, I was concerned that we’d have to have our roof replaced.
 Up to this point, I hadn't really heard of roof cleaning services.
 The most unnerving thing was that we were told that it should last at least 20 years.
 So, I made it a point to start looking at other houses in my town and I saw roof mold, roof stains, and roof algae on many homes.
 I remember distinctly, as we backed out of our driveway one day, my eldest daughter exclaimed, “Our roof looks horrible!”
 And I agreed, wholeheartedly.

 So, I made it my mission to start doing my research on how to get rid of black mold on my roof.
 I discovered that the build-up of dirt, mildew, black mold, fungus, and moss is prevalent especially on the roof on the shady side of a house.
 I also discovered that there is a product for roof cleaning called Shingle Shield Roof and Deck Cleaner that, when applied with a pump sprayer, and hosed off, will remove these streaks from your roof.

 Now the big problem was, to remove these streaks, you had to apply the diluted solution of the roof cleaner, directly to the roof!
 And it basically required you to get onto your roof.
 My wife had no desire to become a widow, so I ended up calling my chimney professional that cleans my chimney once a year.

 He really didn't know about the product and I thought that this could be another source of revenue for him.
 He was interested in doing the job, so I purchased the product online and set up an appointment for him to apply the product to my roof.